DaPigGuy/PiggyFactions/README.md

 PiggyFactions is an open-sourced factions plugin for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).

 ## Disclaimer
 PiggyFactions is currently in beta.
 While we have tested quite thoroughly, there may exist some bugs.
 Please report any issue on GitHub.
-PureChat support currently does not exist.

 ## Table of Contents
 * [Prerequisites](#prerequisites)